Harper's HR powers Phillies past Padres, into World Series

 Houston held a 3-0 lead over the New York Yankees in the ALCS.
 Game 4 is Sunday night in New York.
 The World Series will begin Friday night at the home of the AL champion.

-Harper was named NLCS MVP, and he as parked the trophy on a dais, he made it clear he wanted so much more.
+Harper was named NLCS MVP and he as parked the trophy on a dais, he made it clear the personal awards meant nothing to him without a ring.

 “I don’t really care about this but MLB is making me do it,” Harper said.